EECS3311F24/Checkmate/doc/sprint0/README.md

 Install [java](https://www.oracle.com/java/technologies/downloads/) 17 or later.

-Clone the repository and install the maven dependencies.
+Clone the repository.

+Install the maven dependencies `./mvnw install`

 Run `./mvnw spring-boot:run`or directly run the CheckmateApplication to start up the backend application.